How to Measure and Improve Warehouse Picking Performance

 Ideally, you want a high utilization without overworking your staff.
 Monitoring this metric helps in labor planning and in identifying if you can handle more order volume with existing resources or if there's room to improve how work is scheduled.

-Pick Quality
+5. Pick Quality

-Pick quality measures how well the picking process meets customer needs and expectations.
-It’s not just about speed, but about doing the job right.
 High pick quality means items are handled correctly (not damaged), the correct items are picked, they’re packed properly, and orders are complete and accurate when they reach the customer.

 You can track pick quality by looking at customer feedback, return rates, or internal quality checks.
 For example, if customers frequently report broken items or wrong products, that’s a sign of poor pick quality.